iljateerikorpi/Spotify-Public/README.md

 ```
 In the above example, "feat.
 Featured Artist" and "(Live)" should be removed, as only the main artist and the song name should be provided.

+## License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+You can view the full license [here](https://creativecommons.org/licenses/by-nc/4.0/).